fisherthewol/theeuukBlog/content/SantanderDNS.md

     * Nameservers for `lbi` verified by `santander`, and
     * Finally, `retail` verified by `lbi`.

-In the diagram, we can see NSEC3 records for santander in uk, and the same for retail.santander in .co.uk; so why is `resolved` apparently attempting to verify DNSSEC and failing, even on allow-downgrade?
+In the diagram, we can see NSEC3 records for santander in uk, and the same for retail.santander in .co.uk; so why is `resolvectl/resolved` apparently attempting to verify DNSSEC and failing, even on allow-downgrade?
+If we `dig @1.1.1.1` we can see what dig is getting back, and we can assume resolved is doing a similar thing.
+First, let's find out what the name servers are. for santander.uk, from 1.1.1.1:

+    #!console
+    λ dig @1.1.1.1 NS santander.uk
+    ...
+    ;; ANSWER SECTION:
+    santander.uk.
+14400	IN	NS	dns1.cscdns.net.
+    santander.uk.
+14400	IN	NS	dns2.cscdns.net.

+Then, let's become our own recursive resolver and ask these nameservers where to find the Nameservers for lbi.santander.uk:

+    #!console
+    # First, find the IP of the nameserver
+    λ dig @1.1.1.1 A dns1.cscdns.net.
+    ...
+    ;; ANSWER SECTION:
+    dns1.cscdns.net.
+6045	IN	A	156.154.130.100
+    # Then ask the name server the NS for the subdomain:
+    λ dig @156.154.130.100 NS lbi.santander.uk
+    ...
+    ;; AUTHORITY SECTION:
+    lbi.santander.uk.
+600	IN	NS	ns1.santander.uk.
+    lbi.santander.uk.
+600	IN	NS	ns2.santander.uk.

+    ;; ADDITIONAL SECTION:
+    ns1.santander.uk.
+600	IN	A	193.127.252.1
+    ns2.santander.uk.
+600	IN	A	193.127.253.1
+    # Ok, so we know the name server.
+Let's query it for the nameserver retail.lbi.santander.uk.
+    λ dig @193.127.252.1 NS retail.lbi.santander.uk
+    ;; connection timed out; no servers could be reached

+Right....
+So the nameservers for lbi.santander.uk time out when asking what the nameservers are for retail.lbi...; Let's try for an A record?

+    #!console
+    λ dig @193.127.252.1 A retail.lbi.santander.uk
+    ...
+    ;; ANSWER SECTION:
+    retail.lbi.santander.uk.
+600	IN	A	193.127.211.1

+    ;; Query time: 23 msec
+    ...

+Ah, so the Nameserver for `lbi.santander.uk` will resolve records for retail.lbi.santander.uk.
+Let's try seeing what santander.uk says is the NS servers for this url:

+    #!console
+    λ dig @156.154.130.100 NS retail.lbi.santander.uk
+    ;; AUTHORITY SECTION:
+    lbi.santander.uk.
+600	IN	NS	ns1.santander.uk.
+    ...
+    ;; ADDITIONAL SECTION:
+    ns1.santander.uk.
+600	IN	A	193.127.252.1

+Ok, so it says it's all ns1.santander.uk.
+Let's try querying 193.127.252.1 for various DNSSEC records.
+Theoretically all we should get is an NSEC3:

+    #!console
+    λ dig @193.127.252.1 NSEC3 retail.lbi.santander.uk
+    ...
+    ;; connection timed out; no servers could be reached

+Right, so the only nameserver that we can get for retail.lbi.santander.uk, which is actually the NS for lbi.santander.uk, will resolve A records correctly, but will not respond when asked for NSEC3.
+We can prove that uk. has an NSEC3 for santander.uk., with `dig @156.154.100.3 +dnssec NSEC santander.uk`; this spits out some NSEC3 records.
+So essentially, the NS for santander.uk itself is almost configured correctly; if asked for something it doesn't understand, it returns the SOA record. when it should return an empty answer section or otherwise indicate the error [^5].
+However, the resolvers `ns1/ns2.santander.uk` are incorrectly configured and will just drop the connection.

+I believe this may well be Santander attempting security by obscurity; by dropping all but a few queries, they believe they are hiding everything but what they want you to see, or that they prevent DNS amplification attacks.
+It's an easy choice to make, but it really hides nothing, and in return breaks people's access to their online banking; it has some effect on stopping DNS amplification attacks, but they could [implement one or many of these suggestions](https://www.cloudflare.com/en-gb/learning/ddos/dns-amplification-ddos-attack/), and not break access.
+I'm not quite sure what exactly is breaking, but as stated in [one of the threads](https://community.cloudflare.com/t/online-banking-timeout/14985/5) about it on cloudflare's forums, it may well be something to do with "QNAME minimisation" that cloudflare does.
+I am also unsure as to how exactly it would be fixed - but my gut instinct is *stop dropping the request, unless you believe it's trully malicious, and just return an empty answer section like you're supposed to.* I appreciate this isn't the full conclusion I may have promised, but it's as far as I believe can get from outside Santander's systems, and I have no intention of trying to break in.

+I plan on getting in contact with Santander, through their chat or by messaging an employee on linkedin, and asking them to fix this.
+I can at least point them towards where to look and some vague description of what is wrong, if I can't actually tell them the extreme specifics.
+If that doesn't help, a trip to the AGM in Madrid sounds like a fun holiday at some point.

-[^1]: The sticking point was Hull's use of Palo Alto's GlobalProtect VPN; a script Lydia wrote used to work on Linux with the openconnect client, but then stopped working.
+[^1]: The sticking point was Hull's use of Palo Alto's GlobalProtect VPN; a script [Starbeamrainbowlabs](https://starbeamrainbowlabs.com/) wrote used to work on Linux with the openconnect client, but then stopped working.
 Once I didn't need access to the VPN, I could switch away from Windows completely.
 [^2]: Santander UK's parent company.
 [^3]: Except for SNI; this might be because it's a different form of SNI?
 Not sure.
 I need to look into this.
 [^4]: I know I know, naughty me.
 It's on my todo list after this ordeal.
+[^5]: See RFC 1034 §3.7, specifically the paragraph on page 14-15.